onigetoc/video-js-for-wordpress/readme.txt

 License: LGPLv3
 License URI: http://www.gnu.org/licenses/lgpl-3.0.html

 Embed MP4, M4V, OGG, Youtube, WebM, FLV videos in your post or page using HTML5.
 Self-hosted or CDN hosted responsive HTML5 Video player.
+Based on Videojs but updated to the latest version.
+5.0+

 == Description ==